 The grounds of the resort were also immaculate.
 Although we resided on the Blue Waters resort, the grounds also merge with the Royalton White Sands resort—to which Blue Waters residents also had access.
 The Blue Waters resort had clean, modern architecture and design.

 Several pools were available through the resort including a kiddie pool with slides and a lazy river which I enjoyed…

 The beaches were clean and seaweed-free and the resort even had its own island/sandbar!
 You can also go parasailing and rent kayaks.
-Each day we were there, a beachside wedding occurred which looks glamorous with the crystal clear blue waters in the background.
+Each day we were there, a beachside wedding occurred which looked glamorous with the crystal clear blue ocean in the background.

 For those coming to party on their vacation, there are enough bars everywhere, including swim-up bars at several pools.
 Enjoy traditional drinks, flavored martinis and daiquiris, or their Bob Marley!
-There are Diamond Club-only bars along the beach and the servers will bring your drinks directly to you (Thanks, Yvonne!).
+There are Diamond Club-only bars along the beach and the servers will bring your drinks directly to your beach chair (Thanks, Yvonne!).

 The spa is also very nice.
-As a part of our package, we received $300 in resort credits—including 2, $50 credits for the spa.
+As a part of our package, we received $300 in resort credits—including 2, $50 credit for the spa.
 I had a nice 50-minute thermal massage.

 Royalton Resorts has amazing restaurants.
 Boasting 11 different restaurants (a few have yet to open), the Blue Waters resort had something for everyone.